cosmicdust0/DSA-portfolio.github.io/index.md

 * Supports supplier performance evaluation and risk assessments.
 ![supplier](https://github.com/cosmicdust0/DSA-portfolio.github.io/assets/101003281/f8adcad6-8794-49cb-96c4-a5fabd0495b2)

-Supplier Selection: The ML will predict  the best supplier based on market trends to be selected every week, and then the info is fetched and the best route  to the supplier is calculated.
+#Supplier Selection: The machine learning model will predict  the best supplier based on market trends to be selected every week, and then the info is fetched and the best route  to the supplier is calculated.

-Supplier info (Hash Table) :
+#Supplier info (Hash Table) :
 Key: Unique Supplier ID (efficient to fetch)
 Values:
 Contact Information (Name, Address, Phone, Email)